Vollinger0/esm/readme.md

 [ ] usecase: purge galaxy
 [ ] create separate windows-gui thingy that resides in the taskbar or similar and provides a shortcut to the cli tool.
    ** probably with wxPython
+[ ] adapt config to dedicated.yaml, especially when paths change.